dorota-alina/webify-review/index.md

 ## Split testing

-### Layout & structure
+### Content & structure

 Here are the sections I'd include in the document:

 1. *Overview* - explain what this document covers and what the user will learn
-2. *About Split Testing* - explain the purpose of this feature, what it's good for, how it's useful for you as a user
+2. *About Split Testing* - explain the purpose of this feature, what it's good for, how it's useful for you as a user.
+Provide a [diagram illustating how things work](#visuals-&-graphics).
 3. *Prerequisites* / *Before you start* - list what you need to use the feature, e.g.
    * Active Webify account
    * Git configured